Designs

 How do I apply for a registered design in the UK?

-You file an application with the UK Intellectual Property Office that includes images or drawings showing the design clearly.
+You file an application with the UK Intellectual Property Office (UKIPO) that includes images or drawings showing the design clearly.
 If accepted, protection can be granted quickly.
 It is essential to get this right.
 If you fail to identify the essential feature or do not disclose sufficient information with the drawings then the registration may end up being of little value.

 Do I need to have launched the product before applying?